Evernight/beancount-lazy-plugins/README.md

   pad_account_expenses: "Expenses:Unattributed:{name}"
   pad_account_income: "Income:Unattributed:{name}"
 ```
+This will avoid negative expense or positive income postings in the generated pad transactions.

 The later configuration directive appears in the file, the more priority it will have for mapping in case account name matches multiple regular expressions.

-A pad account specified on the ```pad-ext``` entry metadata has the highest priority.
+A pad account specified directly on the ```pad-ext``` entry ```pad_account``` metadata has the highest priority.

 ## tag_from_continuous_events
 A Beancount plugin that automatically applies tags to continuous events.
 Description of the event directive form the official documentation: https://beancount.github.io/docs/beancount_language_syntax.html#events